Ecronika/ha-preheat/README.md

 **Turn your heating into a Predictive Smart System.**

-This integration learns the thermal physics of your room (How fast does it heat up?
-How fast does it cool down?) to control your thermostat intelligently.
+This integration acts as a **Stand-Alone Pilot** for your heating.
+It learns the thermal physics of your room to control **any** thermostat intelligently, without needing complex dependencies.

 *   **Goal**: Reach your target temperature *exactly* when you arrive/wake up.
 *   **Goal**: Stop heating *before* you leave ("Optimal Stop"), letting the room coast to a stop to save energy.